arunn/RubocopDiffSublime/README.md

 <img width="933" alt="screen shot 2017-04-28 at 8 45 06 am" src="https://cloud.githubusercontent.com/assets/389262/25512994/673603f6-2bef-11e7-8f42-5f1d03c5dac6.png">

-## TODO
+## Caveats

 When there are other icons present in the gutter(for ex: GitGutter), RubocopDiffSublime's icons and popups are not being shown.
-This needs to be fixed.
+This can be fixed if the plugin provides configuration regarding it.
+Add the following to the GitGutter.settings file.

+`"protected_regions": [`

+`"sublimelinter-warning-gutter-marks",`

+`"sublimelinter-error-gutter-marks",`

+`"bookmarks",`

+`"rubocop_marks"`
+`],`

+`"enable_hover_diff_popup": false`

 ## Credits